Skaugum

-Skaugum is an estate, manor house and the official residence of Haakon, Crown Prince of Norway and his wife Crown Princess Mette-Marit.
+Skaugum is an estate, manor house and the official residence of King Haakon VIII and his wife, Queen Mette-Marit.
 The estate is located in Asker, 19 km southwest of Oslo, by the foot of the mountain Skaugumsåsen.
 The estate consists of 48 ha of agricultural lands and 50 ha of woodlands.

 History

 The estate was originally Church property during the Middle Ages, and passed through several owners until 1909, when Fritz Wedel Jarlsberg bought it.
 When Crown Prince Olav and Crown Princess Märtha were married in 1929, Wedel-Jarlsberg sold it to the couple.
 In 1937, Prince Harald was born on the estate.

 Wedel-Jarlsberg's Swiss chalet style-residence, designed by Herman Backer and completed in 1891, burned to the ground in 1930.
 The Norwegian architect Arnstein Arneberg was commissioned to design a new structure, entirely on the foundations of the old building.
 The new building was also built of stone to avoid future fires.